DEI4SME HACKATHONS

 Tiina Partanen, Head of Sustainability and PMO, Foamit Group, Finland

-19:00-19:15 Online & In person Thank you & Souvenirs for the participating student teams and hackathon I (Finland & Online) organizing team
+Thank you for the participating student teams & hackathon I (Finland & Online) organizing team

 Aušrinė Šilenskytė, DEI4SME Project leader & Program manager, University of Vaasa, Finland

-19:15-19:20 Online & In person Closing word & Final thank you
+Filling the Feedback Form & Closing word & Final thank you

 At the end of this session, the livestream will end, however, the online participants joining online can network and interact among each other until the official closing of the event at 20:00.

-19:20-20:00 In person Closing celebration & Networking
+Closing & Networking